chickaroo/Bash_Workshop/2_bash_scripting_exercise.md

 ### Part 5: Amino Acid Composition

-Now it's starting to get more complex!
+Now it's starting to get more complex.
 We want to read the downloaded FASTA file and automatically output some key aspects our sequence, like the sequence length.

 First, let's introduce some Bash tools that you may need in the following exercises.